Gravitational Waves from Feebly Interacting Particles in a First Order Phase Transition: Kinematics of particles entering the bubble

 Here, we discuss the relations between kinematic properties of a particle before and after entering a bubble.
 Using unprimed and primed notation for quantities in the symmetric (false vacuum) and broken (true vacuum) phases, the plasma frame energy $E$, four-momentum $p^\mu$, and velocity $\vec{v}$ of a particle in the two phases are

-where $\hat n$ is a unit vector orthogonal to the bubble wall pointing outwards.
+where $\hat n$ is a unit vector orthogonal to the bubble wall pointing outwards, parallel to the bubble wall motion.
 In the wall frame, a particle needs to move towards the bubble, and with sufficient momentum in the $\hat n$-direction to enter the bubble and become massive.
 These conditions correspond to

 We can use energy-momentum conservation (note that momentum is not conserved in the $\hat n$ direction) in the wall frame, then boost to the plasma frame to obtain the following relations between the momenta and energies of a particle across the wall: